Serving Kentucky's Schools and Student Athletes Since 1917

 • To dry or change the game ball (3-5-7f)

-NOTE: The use of this rule does not preclude the use of NFHS Rule 3-1-3 that reads: “A period or periods may be shortened in any emergency by agreement of the opposing coaches and the referee.
+NOTE: The use of this rule does not preclude the use of NFHS Rule 3-1-3, which reads: “A period or periods may be shortened in any emergency by agreement of the opposing coaches and the referee.
 By mutual agreement of the opposing coaches and the referee, any remaining periods may be shortened at any time or the game terminated.”

 Print